-- Referrals are be accepted from patients or families directly
+- Referrals can be accepted from patients or families directly.

 - Referrals can be made by completing a referral form and faxing it to the clinical secretaries on 01243 538171.

-- sending a letter, with full details as per the referral form, which can be faxed as above, or posted to St Wilfrid’s Hospice, Grosvenor Road, Chichester PO19 8FP
+- sending a letter, with full details as per the referral form, which can be faxed as above, or posted to St Wilfrid’s Hospice, Walton Lane, Bosham, PO18 8QB.

 - telephoning the clinical secretaries on 01243 755813.
 The referral form will be completed by the secretary during the phone call.

 - It is important that any electronic referrals are sent via our secure email address email@example.com and not via any stwh.co.uk email address.